CSC1-1101-TTh9-S21/ps1/README.md

 ### Part 1: Make a personalized slide

-1. Using PowerPoint, Keynote, or Google Slides, create a single landscape mode PDF that contains the following information.
+1. Using PowerPoint, Keynote, or Google Slides, create a single landscape mode **PDF** that contains the following information.

 * Your name as it appears in Canvas.
 * The name you prefer to be called.
 * A recent photo of you to help me learn what you look like.
 * One fun fact about yourself.

-2. Submit this PDF to Canvas for Problem Set 1.
+2. Submit this **PDF** to Canvas for Problem Set 1. *Note: You will not get full credit if you submit a PowerPoint or a link to a Google Slides presentation.
+You must submit a **PDF**.*

 ### Part 2: Take the course survey
 [Take this short survey.](https://forms.gle/iHYSEMEgyb3qoj3a6)